Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 A number of upgrades are available without using stunt slots.
 They are listed in with a cost of 0 ¤ in the Gear section.

 For example, you may have a basic Interface implant for no cost.
-You may also have a standard, meaning non-combat, **Cyborg Replacement Body**, without using stunt slots.
+You may also have a standard, meaning non-combat, {{Cyborg Replacement Body}}, without using stunt slots.
 Such a body has both benefits and drawbacks.

 ##### How Much Can I Take?